mahardi/snake-js/README.md

 # Snake.js

-A simple Snake game made with p5.js, can played on desktop or mobile browser.
+A simple Snake game made with p5.js, can be played on desktop or mobile browser.
 Inspired by [this](https://www.youtube.com/watch?v=AaGK-fj-BAM) coding challenge.

 ### Controls:
 * Desktop :